In this Gardener's HQ guide, we'll explore cultivating Felicia plants in your garden, indoor spaces, and other settings.

-Members of the Felicia genus are half hardy perennials that are grown as half hardy annuals by most gardeners.
+Members of the Felicia genus are half hardy perennials that are often grown as half hardy annuals by gardeners.

 Felicia has a very long flowering season from Summer through Autumn, and are beloved by gardeners who like to use them as either an edging plant or in borders.

 They can grow from 15 to 50 cm (6 to 20 inches) in height and have a shrub-like nature.

 Some of the more common names for Felicia plant genus members include Kingfisher Daisy, Blue Daisy, and Blue Marguerite.